-The Company has entered into a variety of agreements financial commitments in the normal course of business with contract research organizations, contract manufacturing organizations, and other third parties for preclinical and clinical development and manufacturing services.
-The terms generally provide us with the option to cancel, reschedule and adjust our requirements based on our business needs, prior to the delivery of goods or performance of services.
-Payments due upon cancellation generally consist only of payments for services provided or expenses incurred, including non-cancellable obligations of our service providers, up to the date of cancellation.
-However, some of our service providers also charge cancellation fees upon cancellation.
-The amount and timing of such payments are not known, but at March 31, 2024 they are estimated to be a maximum of \$19.2 million.
+The Company has entered into a variety of agreements and financial commitments in the normal course of business with contract research organizations, contract manufacturing organizations, and other third parties for preclinical and clinical development and manufacturing services.
+The terms generally provide the Company with the option to cancel, reschedule and adjust our requirements based on the Company's business needs, prior to the delivery of goods or performance of services.
+Payments due upon cancellation generally consist only of payments for services provided or expenses incurred, including non-cancellable obligations of the Company's service providers, up to the date of cancellation.
+However, some of the Company's service providers also charge cancellation fees upon cancellation.
+The amount and timing of such payments are not known, but at June 30, 2024 they are estimated to be a maximum of \$18.1 million.